-For example, if the county and UCI are working together on a joint project that affects University Circle or its members, you would be prohibited from acting as UCI's representative on the project in any meetings with the county.
+For example, if the county and the program are working together on a joint project, you would be prohibited from acting as the program's representative on the project in any meetings with the county.
 Adv.
 Op.
 No. 89-008.
-You would be prohibited from making telephone calls, sending e-mails or letters, or performing any other services before the county on the joint project as an employee of UCI.
+You would be prohibited from making telephone calls, sending e-mails or letters, or performing any other services on the joint project as an employee of the program.
 Adv.
 Op.
 No. 91-006.

-If it is necessary for an employee of UCI to perform services for UCI or its members on any matters that will be before a county agency, it must be someone other than you.
-If your job duties as UCI President require that you work on matters affecting UCI or its members that will be before any county agencies, it would be impossible for you to engage in those job duties and comply with R.C.
+If it is necessary for an employee of the program to perform services on any matters that will be before a county agency, it must be someone other than you.
+If your job duties as the program director require that work on matters that will be before any county agencies, it would be impossible for you to engage in those job duties and comply with R.C.
 102.04(C) while you serve on county council.

 Additionally, R.C.
-102.03(A)(1) prohibits you from representing UCI, before any public agency including but not limited to the county, on any matter in which you personally participated as a public official.
+102.03(A)(1) prohibits you from representing the program, before any public agency including but not limited to the county, on any matter in which you personally participated as a public official.
 Unlike R.C.
 102.04(C), which prohibits you from receiving compensation to perform services, R.C.
 102.03(A)(1) prohibits you from representing any person on certain matters regardless of whether you receive compensation for your services.
 This prohibition applies to you during your public service and for one year after your public service.

-Therefore, if you participated in a matter as a member of county council, and were later asked to represent UCI or any other person except the county on the matter before any public agency, such as a state department, municipality, or regional authority, R.C.
+Therefore, if you participated in a matter as a member of county council, and were later asked to represent the program or any other person except the county on the matter before any public agency, such as a state department, municipality, or regional authority, R.C.
 102.03(A)(1) would prohibit you from engaging in those activities.